roy-t/AStar/README.md

 Once you've configured your grid its time to start planning paths.
 Using the `GetPath` method you can immidately search for a path between two cells for an agent that can move in all directions.
 You can also plan paths for agents that are more limited in their movent using the overload of `GetPath` that takes a `movementPattern` parameter.
 In that case you can either select one of the predefined ranges of motion from the `MovementPatterns` class or you can configure yourself what kind of steps an agent can make.

+As an optimization, you can limit the number of iterations the algorithm searches for a path before it gives up by using the `GetPath` overload with the iterationLimit parameter.

 You can define your own patterns for your agents.
 Below I have defined the movement pattern for an agent that can only move diagonally.
 (This movement pattern is included in the library as `MovementPatterns.DiagonalOnly`).